 In this case, the airline was at fault, but we learned an important lesson: do not rely on car rental companies for proper car seats.

 Currently, our infant is still in an infant car seat.
-We use the Peg Perego Primo Viaggio SIP.
+We use the Peg Perego Primo Viaggio.
 We like it because it can be used without the base, making it easy for travel.

 Renting vs bringing your own car seat is a personal decision, with advantages for both options.
 Below are some of the reasons for each option, based on our personal experiences.

 Reasons to bring your car seat from home

 - History – you know your car seat.
 You know its history.
 Car seats become compromised if they’ve been in an accident.
 If you use a rented car seat you don’t know its history and whether its been compromised.
 Personally, I do not trust car rental companies to follow these rules.